Mazir14735/Model-Car-Company-Data-Analysis/README.md

 -	Sales: The number of products sold by category and by month,

--	Finances: a-The turnover of the orders for 2021 by country. b-Orders that have not yet been paid.
+-	Finances: a-The turnover of the orders for 2021 by country. b-Customers that have unpaid amounts, with value of these amounts.

 -	Logistics: The stock of the 5 most ordered products.